nickmingneau/dev-environments/README.md

 ## Context

-This is an test i made for a company.
+This is a technical test i made for a company to prove my Frontend Development capabilities.
 I completed the task in roughly three hours according to the specifications below.

 ## Introduction